-Here are all the winners from the 2020 Grammys – rolling list
+Here are all the winners from the 2020 Grammys

 ‘Son of Patricia’, Trevor Noah

-‘Sticks & Stones’, Dave Chappelle
+‘Sticks & Stones’, Dave Chappelle – winner

 Best Musical Theater Album